 Things that they’ll evaluate during the small business loan underwriting process to help determine the repayment period for your long-term loan:

 These three types of long-term business loans could be options for your small business to pursue.
-Read up about them, and see the usual repayment periods you can expect, too.
+Read up about them, and see the usual repayment periods you can expect of each.

 Although banks offer more than one type of loan product, most business bank loans are generally long-term loans.
 Traditional institutions like commercial banks, local banks, and credit unions offer some of the best long-term loan deals you’ll find.
 Meaning the largest capital amounts at the lowest rates.